aurelia/aurelia.github.io-old/docs/api/templating/index.md

 * `parentInjectorId: number` - No description available.
 * `providers: Array` - No description available.
 * `shadowSlot: boolean` - No description available.
+* `slotDestination: any` - No description available.
 * `slotFallbackFactory: any` - No description available.
 * `slotName: string` - No description available.
 * `values: Object` - No description available.
 * `viewFactory: ViewFactory` - No description available.
-* `static noExpressions: any` - An empty array used to represent a target with no binding expressions.
+* `static noExpressions: ` - An empty array used to represent a target with no binding expressions.

 #### Methods

-* `static contentExpression(expression?: any): TargetInstruction` - Creates an instruction that represents a binding expression in the content of an element.
+* `static contentExpression(expression: any): TargetInstruction` - Creates an instruction that represents a binding expression in the content of an element.
-  * `expression?: any` - The binding expression.
+  * `expression: any` - The binding expression.

 * `static letElement(expressions: Array): TargetInstruction` - Creates an instruction that represents an element with behaviors and bindings.